matrix-org/matrix-spec-proposals/proposals/2375-appservices-invite-states.md

-# MSC 2375: Proposal to add invite states to invites send to Application Services
+# MSC 2375: Proposal to add invite states to invites sent to Application Services
 Application Services are a great way to extend the homeservers functionality, e.g. by bridging matrix to other networks.

-When initiating an invite you might want to get additional information about the room you are invited to, such as the room name and icon to e.g. bridge them nicely to the remote network.
+When receiving an invite you might want to get additional information about the room you are invited to, such as the room name and icon to e.g. bridge them nicely to the remote network.
 Currently Application Services do not offer this, unlike clients.